 - They also used this system to target the promoter of another flowering-associated gene (SUPERMAN)

 Taken together, these two manuscripts offer a much-needed expansion of the plant epigenetic editing toolkit.
-They have not only enabled insight into the fundamentals of the funky world of DNA methylation plants, but also have much to offer to industry as these systems can be used to target agriculturally important genes.
+They have not only enabled insight into the fundamentals of the funky world of DNA methylation in plants, but also have much to offer to industry as these systems can be used to target agriculturally important genes.

 Senior author Steven Jacobsen shares, “Epigenetic science has many applications, with one of the most promising areas being agriculture.”
 Jacobsen is also the scientific co-founder of Inari, a plant breeding company that has licensed his labs patents and is focused on creating crops resilient to climate change.